penguinasian/COMP-2800-Team-DTC-06-Viking/README.md

 Instruction for downloading Firebase API key:
-Link firebase_api.js into the bottom of your <body> tag, but before you use any Firebase services
+Link firebase_api.js into the bottom of your <body> tag, but before you use any Firebase services.

+### Configurations
+Please refer to 3rd party APIs above.

 ## Testing Plan